campbe13/docker-ecq2020/DOCKERCMDS.md

 ```
 # docker images
 show images on the localhost

+n.b. for full info see `man docker images`

 To see all images that are local, downloaded or created through Dockerfiles &/or compose yaml files use `docker images`.
 I can run any of the below by name, they are downloaded so they run quickly.